Victor

 "I wanted to have something on the record that was a little different than the other songs.
 I really wanted to have some variety overall on the record.
 I thought it'd be kinda cool to do a song which I didn't actually play guitar on, and just did all the programming.
 I thought, also, once the music had been written, that it'd be kinda fun to do a spoken word thing - sort of a pseudo-beatnik kinda reading...
 I opened a book that I had of [Auden's] collected poems to 'Victor', and I read it through.
 Although 'Victor' the poem is very, very long, I condensed it for the song.
 It really caught the essence of what the record was about, dealing with the dark side of love and how it can push you to do things that are pretty horrific.
 So, it seemed to suit the record quite well." - Alex Lifeson, Rockline, January 15, 1996

-A 25th Anniversary Edition of Victor, including a remix with additional bonus tracks was planned, before apparently being sidelined due to the COVID-19 pandemic:
+A 25th Anniversary Edition of Victor, including a remix with additional bonus tracks was planned for release in 2021, before apparently being sidelined due to the COVID-19 pandemic:

 "Me and Alex have been in touch just recently actually, just a few days ago literally, because he's re-releasing an album called Victor he did 25 years ago; that's going to be re-released as a 25th-anniversary edition, and one of the songs we did is on it as a bonus track." - Marco Minnemann, Ultimate-Guitar.com, June 15, 2020